Jane Fernandes: Career

 In 2000, President I. King Jordan named Fernandes provost of the university without consulting the faculty, a move which Jordan called "a terrible mistake".
-In spite of a rough start, Fernandes' accomplishments included playing a lead role in Gallaudet's capital campaign that raised $28 million for the Sorenson Language and Communication Center, a second comprehensive campaign that raised $39 million, $9 million over its goal, creating the World Deaf Leadership scholarship with funding from the Nippon Foundation, and tripling the dollar amount of research grants awarded—including the National Science Foundation Science of Learning grant and a $1.2 million federal appropriation to engage students and professors in scientific research.
+During this time the university raised $28 million for the Sorenson Language and Communication Center, created the World Deaf Leadership scholarship and obtained research grants from the government and the National Science Foundation Science of Learning grant.